hastexo/hastexo-xblock/README.md

                   "{password}": { get_resource: stack_password }
     ```

-3. Configure the Heat template to have an instance that is publicly accessible
+3. Configure the template to have at least one instance that is publicly
-   via `floating_ip_address`.
+   accessible via an IPv4 address.

 4. Provide the following outputs with these exact names: